TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-  -s, --silent              freshen the monitor only (no reporting) -n, --no_zero             suppress the display of zero appearance accounts -u, --unripe              list transactions labeled upripe (i.e. less than 28 blocks old) -c, --first_record uint   the first record to process (default 1) -e, --max_records uint    the maximum number of records to process (default 250) -F, --first_block uint    first block to export (inclusive, ignored when freshening) -L, --last_block uint     last block to export (inclusive, ignored when freshening)
+  -s, --silent              freshen the monitor only (no reporting) -n, --no_zero             suppress the display of zero appearance accounts -u, --unripe              list transactions labeled upripe (i.e. less than 28 blocks old) -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process (default 250) -F, --first_block uint    first block to export (inclusive, ignored when freshening) -L, --last_block uint     last block to export (inclusive, ignored when freshening)